pasTa4667/aldesco-plugin/README.md

 How to work with this extension:

 1. after cloning run <npm i>
+2. change to the visualizer directory and run <npm run build>
-2. press F5 select VS Extension Developement (preview)
+3. press F5 select VS Extension Developement (preview)
-3. In the new vsc window: press cntrl + shift + p or open vsc command window and type visualizer
+4. In the new vsc window: press cntrl + shift + p or open vsc command window and type visualizer

 # aldesco-extension README